 These vegan tarts are filled with a creamy custard made from soy milk and lucuma, a Peruvian fruit that is winning the hearts of dessert lovers thanks to its low-sugar content and butterscotch undertones.
-The crust that nests this exotic creaminess is made from plant ingredients, mainly oats and almonds.
+The crust that nests this exotic creaminess is made from plant-based ingredients, like oats and almonds.
 Topped with fresh fruits, like mango, strawberries, or blueberries, these vegan tarts are a dessert to please.

 - Distribute the dough between four individual tart pans.
-With you fingers, evenly press the dough to the bottom and the sides of the pans.
+With your fingers, evenly press the dough to the bottom and the sides of the pans.
 Poke a few fork holes into the bottom of each tart.(5 minutes)

-- Place the tart pans in the freezer for half an hour while you preheat the oven to 375°F (190°C).
+- Place the tart pans in the fridge for half an hour while you preheat the oven to 375°F (190°C).
 Bake for 12-15 minutes, or until golden brown.(45 minutes)

 - Take the tarts out of the oven and set aside.
 To make the filling, start by putting a pot on the stove.
 Add the soy milk, corn starch, lucuma powder, vanilla, and maple syrup.
 Mix well.
 In case of clumps, you may strain the liquid.(2 minutes)

 - Put the heat on medium and keep moving the mixture with a wooden spoon.
 It will thicken as it heats up.
 When the custard starts to simmer, take it off the stove and pour it into the crusts.(3 minutes)